entando/entando-docs/vuepress/docs/next/tutorials/cms/digital-assets-tutorial.md

 -   **Images**: All added images are displayed

--   **Attachments**: All added documents are displayed.
+-   **Documents**: All added documents are displayed.
-The Attachments name will be updated to the Documents name; the same for the Files label.

 ![image](./extracted-media/media/DigitalAssets5.png)

 ## Editing Assets
 Once you have a digital asset in place, you have several editing and viewing options.
-Click the asset's *More Actions* button and select **Edit** to update the asset's name/description, categories, and the file represented.
+Click the asset's *Actions* button and select **Edit** to update the asset's name/description, categories, and the file represented.

 ### Cropping Images
 You can crop images newly uploaded via Digital Assets.
 You can either crop the image dynamically or by using pre-configured crop ratios.

 To set pre-configured crop ratios:
-- Select Apps > CMS > Content Settings.
+- Select `CMS > Content Settings`
-- Under “Settings Image Crop Dimensions,” click *Add*.
+- Under `Settings Image Crop Dimensions,` click *Add crop dimension*.
 - Enter a crop ratio, using numeric values separated by a colon.
-See the screenshot below for an example.
 - Click *Save*.

 To dynamically crop an image: